jesseduffield/jesseduffield.github.io/_posts/2025-2-15-Mr-Internet.md

 The purpose of the machete became readily apparent as I realised that the track had not been walked in some time and the only way to follow it was by hacking through countless shrubs and branches that blocked the path.

 After what felt like an eternity, I saw in the distance an austere-looking temple of clay.
-I was simultaneously relieved that I hadn't been sent on a wild goose chase, and mortified at how much further I still had to go.

-Eventually, with the sun's light now dimming, I approached the foot of the temple.
+Hours later, I approached the foot of the temple.
 It showed no signs of life.

-I climbed a flight of steps and found what appeared to be the main building, but it was empty.
-Standing inside, looking in awe at the tall ceiling far above, I reflected that one day, if my B2B SaaS startup was successful, I might be able to attain the peace and tranquility that this temple intimated.
+I climbed a flight of steps and found what appeared to be the main room, but it was empty.
+Standing inside, looking in awe at the tall ceiling far above, I reflected that one day, if my B2B SaaS startup was successful, I might be able to attain the peace and tranquility that I felt within this room.

 But for now, I had to remain in hustle-mode and go find Mr Internet.
-I checked some smaller buildings to no avail, and looked around various corners, but it was no good.
+I checked some smaller room to no avail, and looked around various corners, but it was no good.
 Well... shit.
 At least the journey back would be far easier than the journey here.

 Then I heard a sound, originating from a pond down at the periphery of the temple.
-I went down the steps and through an archway and saw a small gathering of ducks, competing for bread that had been thrown from the edge of the pond, by... _What on Earth is that?_
+I went down the steps and through an archway and saw a small gathering of ducks, squabbling over bread that had been thrown from the edge of the pond, by... _What on Earth is that?_

 Before me I saw a man sitting on a park bench, who looked entirely ordinary, except that where a human head should have been I instead saw a great expressionless globe with crossing vertical and horizontal lines, resembling the typical icon used to represent the internet.